cryostatio/cryostat-legacy/HTTP_API.md

     There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

-    `500` - `CRYOSTAT_TEMPLATE_PATH` is not set,
-    or it is set to an invalid path, or there was an unexpected error.
-    The body is an error message.

     ###### example
     ```
     $ curl -X DELETE localhost:8181/api/v1/templates/Foo